We may earn affiliate commissions for the recommended products. Learn more.

 Example of port forwarding

-You need to open your server to incoming connections from remote devices, and this is where port forwarding comes into place.
+You need to open your server to incoming connections from remote devices, and this is where port forwarding comes into play.
 In your router configuration, you need to enter the standard Minecraft server port number, which is 25565.
 That way, your router will know to forward incoming connections from your friends’ devices to your Minecraft server.

 Bottom line